When a Photograph Fits Into the Story You Want to Tell

 When I met Isla Hughes, she was drinking a green Midori cocktail in the front of the Family Hotel in Tibooburra with a girlfriend, Isla Lawson, and two young jackaroos.
 The four of them were tipsy, and when they spotted me lingering with a camera on the balcony, they asked if I would take their photo.

 I remember making one image to appease them—they posed with peace signs, tongues out, the jackaroos with their wraparound sunglasses on.
 There was a photo here, I knew it, but it wasn’t this drunken photo in front of the hotel.
 Like many young people living in the Australian outback, Isla Hughes had chosen a life on the land instead of moving to a city; she worked as a governess on a cattle station 600km away.

-I asked the Islas if I could make a formal portrait of each of them somewhere quieter.
+I asked the Isla if I could make a formal portrait of each of them somewhere quieter.
 Even though I didn’t feel drawn to photographing the jackaroos in their loud polo shirts, I invited them along to appear less threatening.
-I was drawn to the women because their clothes were contemporary but felt neutral, modern, and timeless.
+I was drawn to the women because their clothes were contemporary but felt neutral and timeless.